lorenzo-stoakes/linux-mm-notes/phys_alloc.md

 this range.

-In order to preserve memory with specific properties such as this the physical memory is sub-divided into __zone__s - typically on an x86-64 system this will be `ZONE_DMA`, `ZONE_DMA32` and `ZONE_NORMAL`, with the 'normal' zone representing all physical memory that sits outside of the DMA/DMA32 zones.
+In order to preserve memory with specific properties such as this the physical memory is sub-divided into __zones__ - typically on an x86-64 system this will be `ZONE_DMA`, `ZONE_DMA32` and `ZONE_NORMAL`, with the 'normal' zone representing all physical memory that sits outside of the DMA/DMA32 zones.